When you think of fishing, you’ll probably conjure images of folks leisurely casting a rod in by the shoreline, river, or lake bank.

-Like fishing kayaks, some paddle boards come with dedicated fishing-friendly features that are designed to help the angler in any way possible.
+Like fishing kayaks, some paddle boards come with fishing-friendly features that are designed to help the angler in any way possible.

-This might include fishing rod holders, line stripping mats or boxes, mounting poles for fish finders and/or GPS, and other useful features.
+This might include fishing rod holders, line stripping mats or boxes, mounting poles for fish finders and/or kayak GPS, and other useful features.

 However, just because a paddle board doesn’t come with these extras, doesn’t mean you can’t customize them to suit your specific needs.
 There are plenty of paddle board fishing accessories available.